-The arrangement of the subjects following in their order, with the scriptural quotations applying to all questions presented, has been made by a number of Bible scholars for the supreme purpose of placing in the hands of the public a book which would bring to them a spiritual blessing, give them satisfaction and contentment in Bible understanding, paving the way for them to finally enter the haven of eternal rest, the blooming Paradise of God, and with their loved ones enjoy a vast eternity where sin, sorrow, sickness, and death shall never molest and nothing shall make afraid.
+The arrangement of subjects following in their order, with scriptural quotations that apply to the questions posed, is a style that has been used by a number of Bible scholars.
+The "Bible Home Instructor" was created for the purpose of placing into the hands of the public a book which can bestow spiritual blessings.
+It can also provide greater intellectual satisfaction and contentment through a more thorough understanding of the Bible, thereby paving the way for us to ultimately enter into our promised haven of eternal rest, the Paradise of God.
+As overcomers of this world, our eternal hope is that we will, with our loved ones, enjoy a vast eternity where sin, sorrow, sickness, and death shall never molest and nothing shall make afraid.
+We fervently pray that you too will take hold of the reins of your own life, and join us in this Way.